vtexan/whiskey/README.md

-I like whiskey, and whisky depending on where it's from.
+I like whiskey (a lot), and whisky depending on where it's from.
 I generally drink bourbon but I'm equal opportunity.
 This repo is where I'll keep some notes on the Whiskey that I have, have tried, still want to obtain, etc. Over time I may even get clever and start organizing them in meaningful ways for both myself and for you.
 Open to suggestions!
-Cheers!
+By the way, I totally stole this idea from Josh Atwell, you can fork his work from here: https://github.com/joshatwell/whiskey

 Opinions on spirits vary, but I"ll consider this an outline based on MY preferences, in case you wondered what I liked to drink.
 I'll put the ones that make me smile the most in **bold**.